narimenmokrani1/Memory-Game/README.md

 ## description

-a browser-based Matching memory game where you have randomly placed cards, that you'll have to click on to see whether you got a match, when you get a match, another card is going to pop up with some sort of information about the pictures in the two matched cards
+a browser-based Matching memory game where you have randomly placed cards, that you'll have to click on to see whether you got a match, when you match all the cards 2 by 2, you win the Game there is also a modals that are attached to the planets' pictures, when you click on a specific planet you l get a pop-up with information an=bout that specific planet

+click [here](https://narimenmokrani1.github.io/Memory-Game/) to go play the Game

 ## **User Stories** :